qf6101/topwords/README.md

 1. Set the parameters in [deploy/sbin/topwords_yarn.sh](deploy/sbin/topwords_yarn.sh)

 2. Run th script: bash deploy/sbin/topwords_yarn.sh (you may need to initialize the keytab in advance)

+And for reference, in my experiment it takes around 40 minutes to segment nearly 7 million sentences using the default parameters in script.

 ## API Usage